varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 If a command in the file is prefixed with '-', failure will not abort the startup.

+Note that it is necessary to include an explicit `vcl.use` command to select which VCL should be the active VCL when relying on CLI Command File to load the configurations at startup.

 .. _ref-varnishd-params:

 RUN TIME PARAMETERS